 - This list path would send data into different sites/subsites based on the "Project" provided in the form submission, and then into different lists within that site/subsite based on the "Site Name."

-If the custom list does not exist yet, it will be created in the specified location.
-However, sites and subsites cannot be created by the data destination, so they must already exist.
+Sites and subsites cannot be created by the data destination, so they must also already exist.
 Please note, you do not have to add /List/ to your URL, unlike the Custom List Data Source.